react-epfl/graasp-developers/source/index.html.md

 You can view code examples in the dark area to the right.

-This guide is separated into several parts: <br>
+This guide is separated into several parts:

-- Forking the initial repository <br>
+- Forking the Starter Repository

+- Installing dependencies

-- Installing dependencies & Starting the application <br>
+- Starting the application <br>

-- Setting linting `eslint-plugin-react` <br>
+- Code Style

-- Testing the App
+- Testing

-- Adding your own dependencies <br>
+- Adding your own dependencies

 - Updating dependencies

-# Lab
+# Labs

+Labs are a special type of application that power the core learning component of Graasp.
+Labs usually refer to subject-specific simulations or virtual experiments that can be run on the browser or within Graasp's mobile application.
+Labs usually have pedagogical requirements, which are out of the scope of this guide, that should be clear before one starts developing a lab.
+For example, if you want to develop a lab to teach students about pH, you should have a good idea about how this is taught in a typical Chemistry class.
+Technically speaking, however, labs are simple web applications, usually involving only HTML5, CSS and JavaScript.
+In this section we explain how to get you started developing labs using JavaScript frameworks such as React and Angular.
+Choose your preferred framework and start developing labs for education with this short guide.

+## React

-## Forking the initial repository
+### Forking the Starter Repository

 This is the quickest way to get started!
 First, open the [graasp/react-get-started-app](https://github.com/react-epfl/graasp-app-starter-react) link in a new tab.
-Under the repository name, click Clone or download.
+On the top-right of the repository, click fork.
+Then clone or download the cloned app from your own account.

 > You can also just clone using SSH or HTTPS